Bamboo IdentificationHome

 Origins of bamboos cultivated in western gardens

-Bamboos were brought into cultivation in western gardens only from the late 18th Century.
-Tropical species such as Bambusa vulgaris and B. bambos from S India and S E Asia were probably the first to be introduced, but they were only suitable for subtropical N America and a few European hothouses.
-Temperate bamboos are from more distant shores and more inaccessible mountains, and those from Japan were the first to be introduced, but only from the early to mid 19th Century.
+Bamboos were brought into cultivation in western gardens only from the early 19th Century or possibly the late 18th Century.
+Tropical species such as Bambusa vulgaris and B. bambos from India were the first to be introduced to Europe, but they were only suitable for hothouses.
+Temperate bamboos are from more distant shores, and inaccessible mountains.
+Some from China, especially those already grown in other countries such as India, arrived first while those from Japan were only to arrive a little later, in the mid 19th Century.

-Pseudosasa japonica, Phyllostachys nigra and P. aurea, all from Japan, were probably the first temperate bamboos to be introduced, followed by variegated cultivars of 3 dwarf species of Pleioblastus, P. fortunei, P. argenteostriatus and P. viridistriatus, as well as Indocalamus tessellatus, and 2 potentially large species of Phyllostachys, P. edulis and P. bambusoides.
-The Himalayas of British India were the origins of Himalayacalamus falconeri, Thamnocalamus spathiflorus, and Yushania anceps, none particularly hardy, and the tender Drepanostachyum falcatum, only surviving in S Europe.
-S America produced only one hardy species, Chusquea culeou. ...
-More
+Phyllostachys nigra, P. aurea, P. viridis, P. viridiglaucescens and Pseudosasa japonica were probably the first temperate bamboos to be introduced, followed by P. edulis and P. bambusoides, variegated cultivars of 3 dwarf species of Pleioblastus: P. fortunei, P. argenteostriatus and P. viridistriatus, as well as Indocalamus tessellatus.
+The Himalayas of British India provided other 19th Century introductions: Himalayacalamus falconeri, H. hookerianus, Thamnocalamus spathiflorus, and Yushania anceps, none particularly hardy, and the tender Drepanostachyum falcatum, which could only survive in S Europe.
+S America provided only one hardy species, Chusquea culeou.

 Species